splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

 [root@sc4s syslog-ng]# systemctl start sc4s
 Job for sc4s.service failed because the control process exited with error code.
 See "systemctl status sc4s.service" and "journalctl -xe" for details.
 ```
+Follow the checks below to resolve the issue:

+### Is the SC4S container running?
-In other cases, there may be nothing untoward after starting with systemd, but the container is not running at all
+There may be nothing untoward after starting with systemd, but the container is not running at all
 after checking with `podman logs SC4S` or `podman ps`.
 A more informative command than `journalctl -xe` is the following,
 ```
 journalctl -b -u sc4s | tail -100